KonradIT/oculus_jailbreak/README.md

 The CompanionServer on the Oculus Quest 2 is responsible for handling this request over Bluetooth BLE.
 You'll find detail in com/oculus/companion/server/Protocol*.java if you decompile CompanionServer.

+We should be able to enable adb mode over BLE using the adb_mode_set() function in https://github.com/QuestEscape/research/blob/master/ble_companion_client.py#L410.
+This tool appears to have been created by reverse engineering the Companion Server.
+Sadly the pyobjc implementation requires specific versions of OSX+Python

 ### Myths and Lore

 "I’m still offering $5000 for a Quest 2 jailbreak!
 Jailbreakers, dm me.
 Let’s break free of FB’s anti-competitive, anti-privacy ecosystem!"